Frequently Asked Questions

 Your consultant will tell you how to register the hours you have worked.
 This should be done electronically.
 If you use an online time registration system, your consultant will send you instructions by e-mail.
 If you use manual timesheets, your consultant will provide you with blank timesheets.
 Depending on the client’s wishes, you must file your timesheets every week or every month.
-Payment will be made on a monthly basis.
+Payment will be made on a 30 day term after handing in the approved timesheet.
 Please note: the timesheets must be signed off by your supervisor.
 We will not process timesheets that have not been signed off.
 Please send the signed-off timesheets to timesheets@yellowstone.nl and your consultant.

 You can find your payment terms in the online portal.
 Once you are logged in you will find these terms at the top right.
 As soon as we receive your timesheet, your term of payment will start.
 If and when the paydate falls on a Saturday or Sunday, payment will be made on the Friday before the weekend.
 As soon as we have generated your payslip and it has been uploaded to your portal, you will receive a confirmation e-mail that also states when to expect payment.
 If you prefer earlier payment, we have a pre-financing option.
 Ask your accountmanager for more information.